 When it comes to treating your other half, or even yourself, to an escape from the everyday where you can relax, unwind and enjoy time together as two, there's nothing more indulgent than a night away in an idyllic country inn, eating a sumptuous candlelit dinner beside a roaring pub fire, and retiring to your room for a long-lasting soak in a glorious freestanding bath with a glass of bubbles or two.

 With over 60 of our inns having roll top baths in their bedrooms and bathrooms, there are plenty of places within our Collection for you to set your heart on.
-For a little inspiration, we've rounded up ten romantic bathtub retreats below, each one perfect for a Valentine's Day treat, a special occasion, or a spontaneous getaway for two.
+For a little inspiration, we've rounded up ten romantic bathtub retreats below, each one perfect for a special occasion or spontaneous getaway for two.

 Nestled in the heart of picturesque Corsham in Wiltshire, you'll find this stunning Georgian coaching inn, boasting enchanting history and charm.
 It backs onto the stately home and grounds of Corsham Court, home of the Methuen family.